 The Hansford Sensors range of switch boxes is available in a number of configurations and finishes, ranging from the cost-effective HS-BE Series (rated to IP55 and suitable for clean, indoor environments), to the painted mild steel (rated to the IP66), to the GRP for outdoor locations or the stainless steel boxes compulsory in many food processing and pharmaceutical applications.

 Correct measurement of the levels of vibration can be achieved in several ways.
 The preferred mounting technique, where conditions allow, is to drill and tap a thread directly on the machine so an accelerometer with an integral ¼-28UNF, M6 or M8 mounting thread can screwed in to place.
 The same drill and tap method can be applied when using a separate mounting stud and then connecting the accelerometer to the stud.
-Care needs to be taken to tighten sensor to specified torque levels as over tightening can damage the sensor by stripping the thread and under tightening will lead to inaccurate readings due to poor contact with the vibrating surface.
+Care needs to be taken to tighten the sensor to specified torque levels as over-tightening can damage the sensor by stripping the thread and under tightening will lead to inaccurate readings due to poor contact with the vibrating surface.

-Where it is not possible to drill and tap, for example where warranty issues do not permit this, adhesive mounting is advised.
+Where it is impossible to drill and tap, for example where warranty issues do not permit this, adhesive mounting is advised.
 A metal filled epoxy adhesive provides suitable bonding for applications in temperature up to 100°C. Hansford Sensors can provide Metal Bonding Stud Adhesive (HS-AA003), which provides sufficient adhesive to mount up to 25 studs.

 The accelerometer cable should be clamped to the body of the accelerometer with a cable tie to prevent strain and excessive movement of the cable, which if left loose could result in false readings.